-- Thursday our notice on Clean with a soft, dry cloth or a soft cloth lightly moistened with a mild detergent solution.
-Do not use any type of abrasive pad, scouring powder, or solvent such as alcohol or benzine, as these may damage the finish of your computer.
-Should any solid object or liquid fall into the computer, shut down your computer and then unplug it You may want to have the computer checked by qualified personnel before operating it any further.
-Do not drop the computer or place heavy objects on top of the computer.
-Do not place your computer in a location subject to: ☐ Heat sources, such as radiators or air ducts, □ Direct sunlight, ☐ Excessive dust, ☐ Moisture or rain, ☐ Mechanical vibration or shock, Strong magnets or speakers that are not magnetically shielded, ☐ Ambient temperature of more than 35°C or less than 10°C, ☐ High humidity.
-Do not place electronic equipment near your computer.
-The electromagnetic field of your computer m cause a malfunction.
-Provide adequate air circulation to prevent that internal heat builds up.
-Do not place your computer porous surfaces such as rugs or blankets, or near material such as curtains or draperies that may block ventilation slots.
-The computer uses high-frequency radio signals and may cause interference to radio or TV reception.
-Should this occur, relocate the computer a suitable distance away from the set.
-Use only specified peripheral equipment and interface cables; otherwise, problems may result.
+- Clean with a soft, dry cloth or a soft cloth lightly moistened with a mild detergent solution.
+Do not use any type of abrasive pad, scouring powder, or solvent such as alcohol or benzine, as these may damage the finish of your computer. - Should any solid object or liquid fall into the computer, shut down your computer and then unplug it.
+You may want to have the computer checked by qualified personnel before operating it any further. - □ Do not drop the computer or place heavy objects on top of the computer. - Do not place your computer in a location subject to: - Heat sources, such as radiators or air ducts,

+Direct sunlight,

-- Do not use cut or damaged connection cables. - Your computer cannot be connected to a coin-operated telephone, and may not work with a private branch exchange (PBX). - If the computer is brought directly from a cold location to a warm one, moisture may condense inside your computer.
+- Excessive dust, - Moisture or rain, - Mechanical vibration or shock, - Strong magnets or speakers that are not magnetically shielded, - □ Ambient temperature of more than 35°C or less than 10°C, - □ High humidity. - Do not place electronic equipment near your computer.
+The electromagnetic field of your computer may cause a malfunction. - Provide adequate air circulation to prevent that internal heat builds up.
+Do not place your computer on porous surfaces such as rugs or blankets, or near material such as curtains or draperies that may block its ventilation slots. - □ The computer uses high-frequency radio signals and may cause interference to radio or TV reception.
+Should this occur, relocate the computer a suitable distance away from the set. - □ Use only specified peripheral equipment and interface cables; otherwise, problems may result. - □ Do not use cut or damaged connection cables. - □ Your computer cannot be connected to a coin-operated telephone, and may not work with a private branch exchange (PBX). - □ If the computer is brought directly from a cold location to a warm one, moisture may condense inside your computer.
 In this case, allow at least one hour before turning on your computer.
-If any problem occurs, unplug your computer and contact VAIO-Link. - Make sure to disconnect the power cord before cleaning the computer. - As you may lose important data once your computer is damaged, you should back up your data regularly.
-Restore the original application programs from the Product Recovery CD-ROM.
+If any problem occurs, unplug your computer and contact VAIO-Link. - □ Make sure to disconnect the power cord before cleaning the computer. - As you may lose important data once your computer is damaged, you should back up your data regularly.
+Restore the original application programs from the Product Recovery Disc.

-On handling floppy disks
+On handling diskettes

-- Do not open the shutter manually or touch the surface of the floppy disk. - Keep floppy disks away from magnets. - ☐ Keep floppy disks away from direct sunlight and other sources of heat.
+- Do not open the shutter manually and touch the surface of the diskette. - □ Keep diskettes away from magnets. - □ Keep diskettes away from direct sunlight and other heat sources.